study-ORCATech-cloud/docker-labs/Basics/LAB01-GettingStarted/README.md

 docker rmi hello-world
 ```

-### Task 7: Run the Lab Demo Application
+### Task 7: Code Implementation (Required)

-This lab includes a custom demo application that helps you practice Docker commands.
-The demo is a simple Python Flask web application that shows container information when you access it.
+This lab includes a custom demo application to practice Docker commands.
+Before running the demo, you need to implement several TODOs in the code:

+#### 7.1 Complete the Dockerfile

+Open the `Dockerfile` in this directory and implement the TODOs:
+- Choose an appropriate base image
+- Set up the working directory
+- Copy and install requirements
+- Copy the application code
+- Expose the correct port
+- Set the command to run the application

+#### 7.2 Implement Missing Functionality in app.py

+Open the `app.py` file and implement:
+1. The container ID extraction code in the `container_info()` function
+2. A new route at `/env-vars` that displays environment variables

+#### 7.3 Run the Demo Application

-To run the demo:
+After implementing the TODOs, run the demo:

-#### Option 1: Using the helper script (recommended for beginners)

 ```bash
 # On Linux/macOS